Skip to Content

 We love our sourdough bread, and I make it on repeat in this house.
 That means I have to maintain my sourdough starter even when I am not baking bread.
 Many times when I feed my starter, I simply toss out the excess or give it to a friend.

 Other times I tap into one of my recipes that I can use with the excess starter.
-This recipe for overnight sourdough pancakes is one of my most loved, mostly because it reminds me of my childhood.
+This recipe for sourdough pancakes is one of my most loved, mostly because it reminds me of my childhood.

 Food that evokes nostalgic memories of grandma’s house will always make it on my “favorites” list.